COVID-19 effect: Pandemic management now part of MBBS course

 200 AIMIM leaders, workers booked for violating coronavirus lockdown in Bihar's Kishanganj

-The Medical Council of India has prepared revised regulations on Graduate Medical education and Competency based undergraduate curricula, accompanied by detailed guidance for its implementation.
+The Medical Council of India has prepared revised regulations on Graduate Medical education and Competency-based undergraduate curricula, accompanied by detailed guidance for its implementation.

 One of the desirable outcomes of the competency derived education programme is to enable the Indian medical graduate to be prepared for the unknown - to be able to understand, investigate, treat and prevent new and emerging diseases as clinician, community leader and scholar, stated the foreword.

-According to the foreword, "pandemic or disease outbreak calls in to play all the five roles envisages for the Indian medical graduate viz. clinician, communicator, leader and member of the healthcare team, professional, life-long learner and committed to excellence, is ethical, responsive and accountable to patients"
+According to the foreword, "pandemic or disease outbreak calls in to play all the five roles envisages for the Indian medical graduate viz. clinician, communicator, leader and member of the healthcare team, professional, life-long learner and committed to excellence, is ethical, responsive and accountable to patients".

 The competency-based undergraduate curriculum was designed to enable the Indian medical graduate to be prepared to meet new challenges - to be able to recognise, diagnose, investigate and treat newly emerging diseases as a clinician and community health leader.